SPECIALTY PRACTICE AREAS

 Mr. Harris’s extensive search experience coupled with his background in significant corporate roles equips him to provide clients valuable counsel from a senior management perspective.
 He received a B.A. from Brown University and an M.B.A. from the University of Virginia.

-Prior to joining DHR, Mr. Harris was a division president at Ralston Purina Company (now Nestlé Purina) where he held increasingly important assignments over 20 years.
+Prior to joining DHR, Mr. Harris was a Division President at Ralston Purina Company (now Nestlé Purina) where he held increasingly important assignments over 20 years.
 His diverse background includes experience in turnarounds, start-ups, and acquisitions.
-He is certified as a Six Sigma Green Belt.
+He is a Six Sigma Green Belt.

-Recent for profit clients (multiple positions) include Post Holdings Inc., Duke Manufacturing Inc., and Tempur+Sealy Inc. Recent President/CEO placements in the non-profit sector include Grand Center Inc., and Mathews-Dickey Boys’ and Girls’ Club.
+Recent for-profit clients (multiple positions) include Duke Manufacturing Inc., Post Holdings Inc., and Tempur+Sealy Inc. Recent President/CEO placements in the non-profit sector include Grand Center and Mathews-Dickey Boys’ and Girls’ Club.

 Mr. Harris was born in Boston and raised in St. Louis.
-He has had active leadership roles in a number of professional and charitable organizations over the years, and he recently completed a third term on the John Burroughs School Board of Trustees.
-His wife, Michelle, is a business strategy consultant for Strategy Finder LLC and has served three terms as an Alderman for the City of Clayton, Missouri.
-They have a daughter and a son, ages 21 and 19. < Read less
+He has had active leadership roles in a number of professional and charitable organizations over the years.
+He recently completed a third term on the John Burroughs School Board of Trustees, and is a former Board Member and Alumni Association President for Community School.
+His wife, Michelle, is a business strategy consultant for Strategy Finder LLC and has served three terms as an Alderman for the City of Clayton, MO.
+They have a daughter and a son, ages 22 and 19. < Read less

 Scott Harris: Related Material